Aryna Sabalenka: 2025: US Open title, year-end No. 1

-In the second round of the Mutua Madrid Open, Sabalenka defeated Anna Blinkova in straight sets.
-She came back from one set down against Elise Mertens to advance to the fourth round.
-Following straight sets victories over Peyton Stearns and Marta Kostyuk she advanced to the semifinals, where she defeated Elina Svitolina to reach her fourth Madrid final.
-With her win over Coco Gauff in the final, Sabalenka claimed her third Madrid Open title and became the third woman to surpass 11,000 points in the WTA ranking.
+At the Madrid Open, Sabalenka defeated qualifier Anna Blinkova in her opening match.
+In the third round, she came from a set down to defeat Elise Mertens.
+She defeated Peyton Stearns, Marta Kostyuk, and Elina Svitolina, without dropping a set, to reach her fourth Madrid final.
+In the final, she defeated fourth seed Coco Gauff in straight sets to claim her third Madrid Open title.
+She became the third woman to surpass 11,000 points in the WTA rankings after Serena Williams and Iga Świątek.